Measuring & Detecting

 Quantification configuration

-The computation time for individual ROI quantifications will vary significantly depending on deployment architecture as well as the number of cells and channels requested. generally, the computation time will grow linearly as the number of channels to be quantified increases, so larger datasets (> 30 channels) will likely take between 45 seconds to a minute for approximately 1000 cells.
+The computation time for individual ROI quantifications will vary significantly depending on deployment architecture as well as the number of objects and channels requested. generally, the computation time will grow linearly as the number of channels to be quantified increases, so larger datasets (> 30 channels) will likely take between 45 seconds to a minute for approximately 1000 objects.

 The UMAP provides a dropdown list of expression and annotation values that can be projected into the UMAP graph for cluster analysis.
 This includes summary expression statistics for any of the biomarkers that have been quantified, as well as annotations that have been created from the canvas: